LionWeb-io/lionweb-typescript/documentation/ROADMAP-v1.md

   * This is based on the following principles:
     * We can deal with broken models, so a “small” problem in the serialization should not prevent the deserialization as a whole.
       (The GPL types that the model is deserialized into might have a different opinion about it, but that's its problem.)

+> *Jos: But there must be a notification os some kind that the model was repaired.*

    * We should uncover _all_ problems during deserialization, not just the first one and then quit.
    * I (=MB) find it useful to do things in an FP-style, so effectively everything should be a `flatMap` of-sorts.
   	In the end, it should be understandable and usable — that's the final criterion.

+> *Jos: I (JW) find that too much FP-style often makes things harder to read and understand.
+> I find readability more important than being concise, so I agree with the final criterion :-).
+       We need to find the right balance here*

   * Split readable and writable parts of `Node` interface.
     * Provide factory getter and `setFeatureValue` that knows about moving children between parents in writable part.